benMen87/ApproximateConvolutionalSparseCoding/README.md

 Example for how to set *params.json* file can be found in *./saved_models/acsc[1-4]*.

 ## Train
-train will build model and trained where all parameters are givin in *params.json*.
+train will build model and run train session using parameters that are givin in *params.json*.
 *params.json* is updated and coped to log-path specified in *params.json*. train will automatically run test and analyze.
 ```bash